 The FAHA institute is intended primarily for advanced graduate students in the humanities who may have no experience with statistics, computer programming, and/or computer science.
 Faculty or other humanities professionals, such as librarians or archivists, may also find it of interest.

 The in-person workshop will be limited to ten participants based on a competitive application process.
 Completion of the online course is a prerequisite for application to the in-person workshop.

-The first in-person workshop will be held in Santa Fe, New Mexico, in Summer 2022; the second workshop in Summer 2023.
+The first in-person workshop will be held in Santa Fe, New Mexico, in July 2022; the second workshop in Summer 2023.
 The workshop will encompass one week of full-time instruction and guided research.
 Participants are expected to attend the entire workshop.
 Exact dates will be posted as soon as they are available.

 Online Course The online course will comprise two modules.
 Foundations will impart conceptual skills and computational thinking through a study of the principles behind contemporary artificial intelligence.
 Applications will employ those skills to develop meaningful accounts of literary, historical, and cultural artifacts.
-A supplementary online tutorial will introduce the necessary steps to get started with Python programming and Jupyter notebooks.

 In-Person Workshop Following successful completion of the online course, participants are eligible for the workshop, during which they will be guided in a self-directed research project employing the tools learned.
 Invited guest lecturers will provide participants with a breadth of examples of scholarship in the broad domains of information theory and humanities analytics.

 David Kinney (SFI) and Simon DeDeo (SFI, CMU) co-direct the FAHA institute and are the lead instructors.
 Additional contributing faculty from across the humanities will add to the breadth of perspectives and applications covered in the course.